datajerk/c2d/README.md

 ### Splash Page Examples

-Click on image to see video.
+*Click on image to see video.*

+> Splash pages are the exact bytes the Apple II expects in memory range $400-$7FF.
+Your splash screen should be exactly 1024 bytes (don't worry the `c2d` loader will not over-right the Peripheral Slot Scratchpad RAM).

 ```
 c2d -t gameserverclient.textpage gameserverclient,800 gameserverclient.dsk